List of The Fosters characters: Jesus Adams Foster

 Jesus Adams Foster (born Jesus Gutierrez) is the biological son of Ana Gutierrez and Gabriel Duncroft, as well as, the adoptive son of Stef and Lena Adams Foster.
 He is the fraternal twin brother of Mariana and the adoptive brother of Brandon, Callie, and Jude.
-Jesus has ADHD and was fiercely protective of his twin.
+He is the more laid-back of the twins.
+He had ADHD, for which he took medication.
+After a fainting spell caused by his pills in "House and Home", he decided to join the wrestling team to cope with negative effects of ADHD.
+He is overly protective with his sister but their differences in personalities and values cause many arguments.